 James R. Brennan is an assistant professor in history at the University of Illinois at Champaign-Urbana.
 He is the author of numerous book chapters and journal articles.

-Listed in: African Studies · African History · Biography, Heads of State · Race and Ethnicity
+Listed in: African Studies · Race and Ethnicity · African History · Biography, Heads of State · Media and Film Studies

 Winner of the 2013 Bethwell A. Ogot Book Prize for best book on East African Studies (sponsored by the African Studies Association)